Direct payment of Universal Credit

 - a claimant has continually underpaid their rent over a period of time, and they have accrued arrears of an amount equal to or more than one month’s rent

-- any of the other Tier 1 and Tier 2 APA factors apply
+- any of the other Tier 1 and Tier 2 Alternative Payment Arrangement (APA) factors apply

 Landlords can request a direct payment online here.